Infixo/WWR-UITweaks/README.md

 - None atm.

 ### Changelog
+- v0.10.0 (2025-11-11)
+  - ExplorerCompany enhancements (level, hubs, vehicles).
+  - VehicleUI shows demand price for each passenger group and total weighted.
+  - InfoUI has buttons to close verious types of floaters.
+  - Explorer search allows for AND condition with & sign.
+  - CitiesGrown closes with ctrl+click and displays info about new destinations.
+  - Line explorer shows quarter throughput (instead of line age).
+  - VehicleUi performance section visual improvements.
+  - Fixed change route and one-click upgrade trying to upgrade the unchanged vehicle's hub.
 - v0.9.0 (2025-11-05)
   - Selecting an item in an explorer with ctrl or shift does not close it.
   - Explorer search field is longer and allows multi-search (use | to separate keywords).